ioBroker/ioBroker.history/docs/en/README.md

 - **addId** - if *id* field should be included in answer
 - **limit** - do not return more entries than limit
 - **ignoreNull** - if null values should be included (false), replaced by last not null value (true) or replaced with 0 (0)
+- **removeBorderValues** - By default additional border values are returned to optimize charting.
+Set this option to true if this is not wanted (e.g. for script data processing)
+- **returnNewestEntries** - The returned data are always sorted by timestamp ascending.
+When using aggregate "none" and also providing "count" or "limit" this means that normally the oldest entries are returned.
+Set this option to true to get the newest entries instead.
 - **aggregate** - aggregate method:
     - *minmax* - used special algorithm.
 Splice the whole time range in small intervals and find for every interval max, min, start and end values.
     - *max* - Splice the whole time range in small intervals and find for every interval max value and use it for this interval (nulls will be ignored).